Ainis: Hypata

-Kastrorakhi
+Kastrorachi

-An elongated hill near the village of Vitoli (Βίτολη) bears the name Kastrorakhi (Καστρόραχη, "castle ridge"), and on its top there are remains of a wall with many towers as well as an impressive gate.
+An elongated hill near the village of Vitoli (Βίτολη) bears the name 'astrorachi (Καστρόραχη, "castle ridge"), and on its top there are remains of a wall with many towers as well as an impressive gate.
 The wall encompasses the whole hill, which bears the shape of a skewed "T", and is only preserved to a limited degree.
 No remains of structures other than the circuit wall has been noted.
 The strategic importance of the fortifications are not to be underestimated since the location dominates the upper plain of the valley as well as the confluence of the Spercheios with its tributary, the Papagourna.

 The location is often associated with the ancient polis of Spercheiai, but the identification remains uncertain.

 Stählin, visiting the site in the early 1910s, wrote that it is impossible to see whether the site was inhabited in Antiquity due to later agricultural use of the hill.
 He was only able to find traces of reddish pottery at the location, which he dated to the Hellenistic period.
 Béquignon, a couple of decades later, reports that the state of the walls were mediocre, probably due to stone robbing.